 Effective audits require clear scope definition that addresses organizational priorities and risk factors:

 Organizational Coverage: Audits may cover entire organizations or focus on specific business units, departments, or geographic regions.
+Identifying key stakeholders is essential to ensure the audit scope is comprehensive and all relevant parties are involved.

 Processing Activity Focus: Some audits examine all data processing while others focus on high-risk activities or specific types of personal data.
+Gathering all relevant documentation—such as policies, data processing records, technical system documentation, and compliance agreements—is crucial to support the audit process and ensure thorough assessment.

 System Integration: Comprehensive audits examine all systems and technologies while targeted audits may focus on specific applications or platforms.